SlopeCraft/SlopeCraftTutorial/BasicPrinciple/Principle of map pixel arts_EN.md

    Lossless compression compresses an map art with effect unchanged.
 It will try to sink some segments in 3d map art.

-   Before compressing, SlopeCraft caculate each coloumn represently.
+   When compressing, SlopeCraft caculate each coloumn represently.
 In each coloumn, $\Delta H$ is caculated first and $H$ next.

    $$
    \Delta H_i=\left\{